jka6502/babelise/README.md

 * base - The base url or path that the required npm modules are exposed on.
 * stage - Select an experimental stage, to enable a subset of Babel features.

+By default, stage 0 and above will be enabled - so all features are available.

 ## Running the test suite